-Cabin counselors reside in cabins with campers, accompany them to activities, and are the first people they see in the morning!
-They help the campers get to know each other, check blood sugar levels, carry backpacks with diabetes and camp supplies, ensures that every camper in their care stays healthy and safe.
+Cabin counselors reside with campers, accompany them to activities, and are the first people they see in the morning!
+They help the campers get to know each other, check blood sugar levels, carry backpacks with diabetes and camp supplies, and ensure that every camper in their care stays healthy and safe.

 Join our Busy Bee Team

-This team supports camp operations by keeping everything running smoothly, from opening the gate, filling water coolers, emptying trash, supporting dietary, setting up activities and more.
+This team supports camp operations by keeping everything running smoothly, from opening the gate, filling water coolers, emptying trash, helping with dietary, setting up activities, and more.

-Our campers love to swim, we need experienced licensed life guards who would be responsible up to 25 children in the water at a time.
-We rotate the groups out throughout the day.
-This position does not require you to stay on site.
+Our campers love to swim, and we need experienced licensed lifeguards responsible for up to 25 children in the water at a time.
+We rotate the groups throughout the day.
+This position does not require you to stay on-site.

-Every summer, talented volunteers share their skills to enhance program offerings for the campers, such as Art & Crafts, campfire, nature hikes, dance and much more!
+Every summer, talented volunteers share their skills to enhance program offerings for the campers, such as Arts & Crafts, campfire, nature hikes, dance, and much more!

-Our valuable, caring medical staff bring their skills and a healthy attitude to the Camp MYDA community.
+Our helpful, caring medical staff bring their skills and a healthy attitude to the Camp MYDA community.
 An entire spectrum of healthcare professionals supports camp MYDA.

 Our camp endocrinologists supervise clinicians and advise on insulin adjustments each day.
-Endocrinologists at camp are expected to help Med staff with 2am BG rounds by taking call 2 to 3 nights per session.
-Even if you are only able to volunteer for 2 or 3 days, your help is greatly appreciated.
-This setting is very different than your typical clinic or office setting – Camp MYDA focuses on promoting education in an exciting, camping environment.
+Endocrinologists at camp are expected to help Med staff with 2 am BG rounds by taking calls 2 to 3 nights per session.
+Even if you can only volunteer for 2 or 3 days, your help is greatly appreciated.
+This setting is very different from your typical clinic or office setting – Camp MYDA focuses on promoting education in an exciting camping environment.

 Nutrition students in college or graduate school are needed on the dietary staff to help prepare boxes of low blood glucose supplies, aid dietary head staff in carbohydrate counting and participate in diabetes/nutrition education of campers and staff as needed.
 For students in Dietetic Internships (DI) or Coordinated Programs (CP), preceptorship and supervised practice hours are offered.